markusmoenig/Eldiron/docs/docs/configuration/authoring.md

 You can configure text-adventure and authoring-related runtime behavior by selecting **Game -> Authoring** in the **project tree**.

+This page documents:

-This page documents the global `Game / Authoring` TOML configuration and the per-sector metadata keys used by sector descriptions.
+- the global `Game / Authoring` TOML configuration
+- per-sector metadata keys used by sector descriptions
+- template authoring metadata used by `look` for characters and items

 ---